WASdev/ci.docker/ga/production-upgrade/README.md

 # Using WebSphere Liberty Docker in production

-The WebSphere Liberty Docker containers found in Docker Hub contain an International License Agreement for Non-Warranted Programs (ILAN) license which **allows** entitled WebSphere Liberty customers to use these same containers under an International Program License Agreement (IPLA) term.
+Starting with WebSphere Liberty 18.0.0.3, the WebSphere Liberty Docker images found in Docker Hub contain an International License Agreement for Non-Warranted Programs (ILAN) license which **allows entitled** WebSphere Liberty customers to use these same images under an International Program License Agreement (IPLA) term.

-All you have to do is set the environment variable called `LICENSE` to the value `accept`.
+If you want to omit the "development-only" message from the logs all you have to do is set the environment variable called `LICENSE` to the value `accept`.

 However, if you wish to apply a license to the image, you can do so by: